PioneerSquareLabs/jacb-ai-website/README.md

 After setting up, JACoB will start working on the tasks:

 1. JACoB creates an issue in your GitHub repository for the selected design frame.
-2. Follow the progress as JACoB updates the issue with comments.
+2. Open the issue in GitHub and follow the progress as JACoB updates the issue with comments.
 3. JACoB will eventually generate a pull request.
+This usually take about 4-5 minutes.
 Optionally, it can create a Storybook story if you have Storybook configured.
 4. Review the generated code via GitHub’s standard Code Review process.
 JACoB will attempt to fix any issues based on your feedback.
 5. If JACoB encounters difficulties, it will create a draft pull request for manual review and fixes.